solana-labs/solana/docs/src/integrations/exchange.md

 The `--entrypoint`, `--expected-genesis-hash`, and `--expected-shred-version` parameters are all specific to the cluster you are joining.
 The shred version will change on any hard forks in the cluster, so including `--expected-shred-version` ensures you are receiving current data from the cluster you expect.
 [Current parameters for Mainnet Beta](../clusters.md#example-solana-validator-command-line-2)

 The `--limit-ledger-size` parameter allows you to specify how many ledger [shreds](../terminology.md#shred) your node retains on disk.
-If you do not include this parameter, the ledger will keep the entire ledger until it runs out of disk space.
-A larger value like `--limit-ledger-size 250000000000` is good for a couple days
+If you do not include this parameter, the validator will keep the entire ledger until it runs out of disk space.
+The default value is good for at least a couple days but larger values may be used by adding an argument to `--limit-ledger-size` if desired.
+Check `solana-validator --help` for the default limit value used by `--limit-ledger-size`

 Specifying one or more `--trusted-validator` parameters can protect you from booting from a malicious snapshot.
 [More on the value of booting with trusted validators](../running-validator/validator-start.md#trusted-validators)